Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 Crossing the road we passed the church and turned a sharp right onto a path leading behind the salt marsh.
 Luckily most of the path from that point was a raised boardwalk, otherwise, we’d have gotten very wet feet.

-The final stretch, was along boardwalks all the way to Brancaster Staithe harbour, had views over the sand dunes and to Brancaster golf course.
-We stopped at Branodunum Roman Fort, but there wasn’t much to see because the fort itself was long gone leaving behind just a field of wildflowers and an information board.
+The final stretch along boardwalks to Brancaster Staithe Harbour, had views over the dunes and to Brancaster golf course.
+We stopped at Branodunum Roman Fort, but there wasn’t much to see because the fort was long gone leaving behind just a field of wildflowers and an information board.
 Hungry and tired we hurried on towards Brancaster Staithe.

 Brancaster Staithe